dioeos/lovehandkrafted-website/README.md

 # Lovehandkrafted e-Commerce Shop
-This repository contains all the code fpor the Lovehandkrafted Shop, a Phillipines based business that focuses on handcrafted items, ranging from home decor to accessories.
-The online store is built to showcase products, provide an online presence and ultimately serve as an e-Commerce application.
+This repository contains all the code for the Lovehandkrafted Shop, a Philippines based business that focuses on handcrafted items, ranging from home decor to accessories.
+The online store is built to showcase products, provide an online presence, and ultimately serve as an e-Commerce application.

 # Visit The Site
 Currently, the site is still under development.
 However, here are some progress images of the website: